Indiaspora Civil Rights Town Hall Explores Implicit Bias of Indian Americans Towards African American Community

-Indiaspora held a virtual civil rights town hall June 4, as the U.S. burned and raged over the death of Minnesota resident George Floyd, a 46-year-old African American male who was killed by former police officer Derek Chauvin.
+Indiaspora held a virtual civil rights town hall June 4, as the U.S. burned and raged over the death of Minnesota resident George Floyd, a 46-year-old African American male who was killed by a former police officer.

 Floyd’s death has kicked off nationwide protests against the longstanding issue of police brutality and use of excessive force against black men.